amylour/everneed/README.md

 ![Everneed Eco Eco-Ecommerce ERC](docs/readme_images/everneed_erd.png)
 *Database Schema (ERD) for Everneed displaying relationships between feature components saved within the database*

-[Lucidchart](https://www.lucidchart.com/pages/) was used to create the ERD(Entity RElationship Diagram) for Everneed.
-To satisy the assessment criteria, multiple models were created to personalise the Everneed project.
+[Lucidchart](https://www.lucidchart.com/pages/) was used to create the ERD(Entity Relationship Diagram) for Everneed.
+To satisfy the assessment criteria, multiple models were created to personalise the Everneed project.
 These include:
 - **Articles**: Articles may be added by Admin with image and text fields within the Add/Edit Article forms.
 - **Order**: Carbon Footprint total and Carbon Saved Total have been added to the Boutique Ado Order model to handle the carbon total logic.
 This logic duplicates the product adding/updating/quantity logic within the bag contexts to allow for the carbon footprint to be calculated for products that had some form of data available to me to calculate approximate values.
 - **Product**: Carbon Footprint and Carbon Saved have been added to the Boutique Ado Product model to handle the carbon total logic.
 The Admin can enter these values into the Product Management forms to be made available for the bag/checkout logic to process them.
-- **Wishlist**: The Wishlist model takes simple values of the connected user and the product id to display the tiems in a list fr the individual user.
+- **Wishlist**: The Wishlist model takes simple values of the connected user and the product id to display the items in a list for the individual user.

 Future Feature models are visible in the ERD for Reactions, Reviews and Discount Codes.
-These will be encorporated into the next version of Everneed.
+These will be incorporated into the next version of Everneed.
 At the moment they are beyond the MVP.

 ### Defensive Design